Data-Driven Business Results

 Universal Results are prime real estate on the Search Engine Results Page, and for good reason.
 These ever-evolving result types appear at the top of Google’s first page of search results, which means better visibility and bigger ROI for the businesses that snag those first key spots.

-Conductor Searchlight’s new Result Types feature reveals the specific type of content Google values for particular searches.
+The Conductor SEO Platform’s new Result Types feature reveals the specific type of content Google values for particular searches.
 Marketers can identify content creation opportunities for the best possible return on the SERP, from Google answer boxes to video carousels, and all the feature snippets in between.
 Marketers can also pivot to see ownership by result type, as well as owned results versus competitor-owned results to better understand content performance against that of the market.

 All of these insights and data for getting to the top of Google are now available on one page—intuitively surfaceable and inherently actionable.